davidgranstrom/scnvim/README.md

 Plug 'davidgranstrom/scnvim'
 ```
 2. `:PlugInstall`

+> Steps 3-4 require pynvim and can be omitted if you don't want to use the remote plugin features (see explanation below).

 3. `:UpdateRemotePlugins`
 4. Exit nvim and re-open

-> Steps 3-4 can be omitted if you don't want to use the remote plugin features (see explanation below).

 There is also a SuperCollider class that needs to be installed.
 It is located at `sc/Classes/SCNvim.sc` in this repo.